marcomacchado/metheorology-data/README.md

-# metheorology-data
+# Meteorology Data (INMET)

-Back-end project with INMET data served through an API
+Python project for ingestion, normalization and disponibility of INMET (Brazil National Institute of Methereology) data through an API.